jingyanghuo/neuropictor/README.md

-# Academic Project Page Template
+# Project Page for NeuroPictor
 This is an project page for NeuroPictor.

 ## Acknowledgments